shozibabbas/ng-notifications/README.md

 The ```DashboardComponent``` consists of ```NotificationComponent```

+It uses ```NotificationService``` to show notifications.

 #### 3. LoginComponent
 This allows user to sign in.
 It has fields for username and password.
+Validations are in place for input fields.

+#### 4. NotificationComponent

+This component handles notification display and links to edit and delete.

+It uses ```NotificationService```

+#### 5. NotificationDetailComponent

+This component shows controls for editing a notification.
+It allows user to enter new details of a previous notification.
+Validation checks are in place to ensure proper data entry.

+This component uses ```NotificationService``` to update data.

+#### 6. NotificationGeneratorComponent

+This component creates controls for creating new notification.
+It allows user to enter details and save notification.
+Notifications get updated in realtime.

 ## User Interface